wmde/wikidata-mismatch-finder/docs/UserGuide.md

 **Note**: If possible, please do not include mismatches in your import file that have already been uploaded and reviewed before to avoid double-work by reviewers.

+### Getting upload rights

+To be able to upload new mismatches your Wikidata account needs to be added to the allow-list.
+To be added please get in touch with [Lydia Pintscher](https://www.wikidata.org/wiki/User:Lydia_Pintscher_(WMDE)).
+Alternatively you can [open a ticket](https://phabricator.wikimedia.org/project/view/5385/) with your prepared mismatch file and the Wikidata team will upload your mismatches for you.

 ### Uploading an import file

 To upload an import file, users may send a request to our `POST /api/imports` API endpoint.